J. L. Austin

 Furthermore, Ryle’s controversial book is described by the critical Oxonian in terms of “not only the central thesis but also what came to be the best known of the subsidiary theses come straight out of Schopenhauer, while all the time Ryle himself genuinely believed he was putting forward his own ideas” (ibid.).
 Ryle is here said to have understood this factor of derivation after publication, and after being informed accordingly.
 Cf. Julia Tanney, “Gilbert Ryle” (2009), Stanford Encyclopaedia of Philosophy, seeking “to raise the possibility that his [Ryle’s] work has been widely misunderstood.”

 Ryle was eclipsed by the prominence of Austin, whose works were published posthumously.
 Ryle is said to have resented Austin as a consequence (Magee, Confessions, p.
 383).
-Events at Oxford were marked by another event of ideological friction; Ryle is reported to have blocked the appearance of Karl Popper in an Oxford role of professorship (ibid., p.
+Events at Oxford included another ideological friction; Ryle is reported to have blocked the appearance of Karl Popper in an Oxford role of professorship (ibid., p.
 89).
 Sir Karl (who taught at London University) was apparently feared by some prestigious rival contemporaries for his critical talents, manifesting in various books now famous.
 Popper had a much closer association with the sciences than some of his rivals.

 Kevin R. D. Shepherd